jangrudo/ai-apocalypse/article.md

 AI, we would need to enable the AI models to freely exchange ideas between themselves, and filter inevitable mutations by comparing them to some objective truth, like physical reality or reputable published sources.
-In this process, proliferation of mutations is actually beneficial for the final goal (provided that we can generate a sufficiently large number of them), because large number of different mutations means larger chances of spotting the more successful one.
+In this process, proliferation of mutations is actually beneficial for the final goal (provided that they are sufficiently diverse), because large number of different mutations means larger chances of spotting the more successful one.

 We already know how to generate “mutations of knowledge”, and we have known for quite a long time how to transfer knowledge between existing AI models, by means of “transfer